ignism/craftcms-docker-wip/README.md

 `$ npm run serve`

-3 wait for it to finish, then setup craft:
+3 Wait for it to finish, then setup craft:

 `$ npm run setup`

-4 surf to `http://localhost:8080/admin` to sync project.yaml
+4 Visit to `http://localhost:8080/admin` to sync project.yaml